rohit-menon1/Simple_todo/README.md

 * [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list

-The following **additional** features are implemented:

-* [] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough